jasieksz/DAAGER/docs/user/console.md

 You can always use `load()` function provided by Nashorn to load additional scripts.

 The "standalone" mode also supports batch processing.
 Just pass paths to your scripts after "standalone" keyword.

+## Connecting to nodes

+By default, the console connects to the local AgE node (using IP address **127.0.0.1**).
+If you want to connect to remote nodes, you need to define them using `age.console.nodes` property.